-Central Corridor Plan Envisions Transitways and Safer Streets for SoMa
+Central SoMa Plan Envisions Transitways and Safer Streets for SoMa

 The Central Subway is coming, like it or not, and that means Fourth Street will get Muni Metro service starting in 2019.
-With that in mind, the SF Planning Department recently released the draft Central Corridor Plan, which sets the stage for upzoned transit-oriented development near new stations and street improvements to accommodate a growing population in a rapidly changing section of SoMa.
+With that in mind, the SF Planning Department recently released the draft Central SoMa Plan (formerly known as the Central SoMa Plan), which sets the stage for upzoned transit-oriented development near new stations and street improvements to accommodate a growing population in a rapidly changing section of SoMa.

 “The idea is to support development here because it’s a transit-rich area,” said Amnon Ben-Pazi of the Planning Department’s City Design Group.
 “Between BART, Caltrain, and the new light-rail, you have as much city and regional transit as you can get.”